-Preparing yourself for a Successful Everest Base Camp TrekOctober 23, 2016 No Responses Mosaic Adventure
+Preparing yourself for a Successful Everest Base Camp TrekOctober 23, 2016 No Responses Tenzing Sherpa

 Everest Base Camp Trek: Physical and Mental Conditioning for a Successful Trek

-Trekking 4-7 hours a day on high altitude for 12 days to reach the base camp of Mount Everest is not an easy feat for a regular individual.
+Trekking 4-7 hours a day at high altitude for 11 days to reach the base camp of Mount Everest is not an easy feat for a regular individual.

-While trekking to the base camp is not a very technical climb and you don’t have to be a seasoned trekker to accomplish this goal.
-But, it is important that you are physically and mentally prepared for this journey.
+Although this 12 days Everest Base Camp trek is not a very technical climb and you don’t have to be a seasoned trekker to accomplish this goal, it is important that you are physically and mentally prepared for this epic adventure.

-It’s an advantage if you regularly work out and exercise during the off-season.
+It’s an advantage if you regularly work out and exercise as part of your daily life.

 If you’re already walking, biking or swimming the whole year round, your already one step ahead of your cardio training.

 Adding in certain routines like stair training, trail running and hiking and up and down the hills will bring your training to the next level.